West Ham United have a rich history as a football club. The Irons were founded in 1895 as Thames Ironworks but renamed as West Ham United in 1900.

 Since then, they have spent much of their time in the top two tiers of English football, with occasional periods in the lower divisions.

-In recent years, they’ve cemented themselves as a regular fixture in the Premier League, finishing in the top ten on several occasions and even establishing themselves as contenders for European qualifying spots.
+In recent years, they’ve cemented themselves as a firm fixture of the Premier League.
+The Irons have finished in the top ten on several occasions and even established themselves as regular contenders for the European qualifying spots.

 West Ham United trophies